dhodges/StepList/README.md

 A plugin for Sublime Text 2 and Sublime Text 3.

-Display a list of all RSpec/Cucumber step definitions in the current project.
+Display all RSpec/Cucumber step definitions in the current project, using the QuickPanel to find and selectively filter.

 ![screenshot](https://raw.github.com/dhodges/StepList/master/core/fixtures/steps.png)

-The chosen step is inserted as a text snippet.
+Opens the chosen step definition at source, or inserts it as a text snippet.

-To install, clone this repo into your Sublime Text 2 `Packages` directory:
+To install, clone this repo into your Sublime Text `Packages` directory:
 ```
     git clone https://github.com/dhodges/StepList.git
 ```

-Provides a single command:
+* Visit Step Definition (OS X: `⌘-⌥-L`, Linux, Windows: `Ctrl-Alt-L`)

-* List All Step Definitions (OS X: `⌘-⌥-L`, Linux, Windows: `Ctrl-Alt-L`)
+* Insert Step Definition (OS X: `⌘-⌥-Shift-L`, Linux, Windows: `Ctrl-Alt-Shift-L`)